Spider bite: Australia

 Bites by the redbacks (Latrodectus hasselti) number a few thousand yearly throughout the country.
 Antivenom use is frequent but declining.
 Children may have fewer complications from bites.
 Funnel web spider bites are few 30–40 per year and 10% requiring intervention.
 The Sydney funnel web and related species are only on the east coast of Australia.

 Europe

 In Switzerland about ten to one hundred spider bites occur per one million people per year.
 During epidemics of latrodectism from the European black widow upwards of 150 bites a year were documented.

 North America

 The American Association of Poison Control Centers reported that they received calls regarding nearly 10,000 spider bites in 1994.
-The spiders of most concern in North America are brown recluse spiders, with nearly 1,500 bites in 2013 and black widow spiders with 1,800 bites.
+The spiders of most concern in North America are brown recluse spiders, with nearly 1,500 bites in 2013 and black widow spiders with 1,800 bites. of which a dozen involved major complications.
 The native habitat of brown recluse spiders is in the southern and central United States, as far north as Iowa.
 Encounters with brown recluse outside this native region are very rare and bites are thought to be suspect.
-A dozen major complications were reported in 2013.